 If rehoming your pet yourself is unsuccessful, you can contact local rescues to see if they have room (note that no-kill rescues and shelters have limited space and are almost always full).
 When contacting a rescue, be sure to include the following:

 - estimated age

 - notes regarding health and behavior (including date of last vaccinations/last vet visit)

 - your contact information (including the area in which you are located)

 - all remedies tried in order to keep your pet

 For Stray Haven, please use our Consideration for Relinquishment of Your Cat to Stray Haven for Rehoming form.
-Please only fill out this form if you have exhausted all of the other options above for rehoming your pet.
+Please only fill out this form if you have exhausted all of the other options above (especially Rehome by Adoptapet) for rehoming your pet.

 Please don’t surrender the cat to an open-admission kill shelter (including the Humane Society of Missouri, Animal Protective Association, or a municipal animal control) unless and until you have completely exhausted all efforts outlined above and you, for whatever reason, cannot keep the cat until an adopter or rescue is secured.
 Some open admission kill shelters don’t allow public adoptions and may not allow rescue groups to save these animals, and the majority have very high euthanasia rates.
 This is especially true if the cat is very young (under 8 weeks), older (over 5-6), is pregnant, or has any health issue (even if it is treatable).
 Some municipal animal controls have great adoption rates; you can call them or ask around (particularly in the rescue community) to find out if the cat would have a decent chance there.
 If you have to choose between HSMO and the APA, the cat will have a much better chance at adoption through the APA.